Imranmoujan/Data-Extraction-and-NLP/README.md

 ## Project Structure

 - `main.py`: The main script containing all functions for web scraping, text processing, and analysis.
-- `txtfiles`: Directory where scraped text files are saved.

-## Project Structure

-- `main.py`: The main script containing all functions for web scraping, text processing, and analysis.
-- `txtfiles`: Directory where scraped text files are saved.
+- `txtfiles/`: Directory where scraped text files are saved.
 - `requirements.txt`: Lists all the dependencies required to run the project.